Welcome to the Neighborhood Nature Lab!

 The study of the timing of seasonal events is called

 phenology.
-Phenological events—especially leaf
+Phenological events—especially emergence

-out and flowering—shift noticeably with warming
+and flowering—shift noticeably with warming

 temperatures, making them some of the most